 Around the world, each Ball plant is accountable for these "Big 6" metrics and commits to annual goals as part of our strategic planning process.
 Each plant's performance is tracked monthly and reported to regional leadership teams.
 The businesses report their goal progress to corporate once each quarter and Ball's Sustainability Steering Committee reviews progress twice a year.
 To drive accountability and continuous improvement, goal achievement progress is also built into performance appraisals for plant management and operations leadership.

 All of our plants utilize formal safety and environmental management systems.
 Since 1995, these systems have improved our safety and environmental performance by allowing us to monitor and manage our impacts and proactively implement corresponding compliance strategies.
-By the end of 2020, 65% held EMS certifications verified through international standards, such as ISO 14001 and 45001 for our packaging businesses and AS 9100 for our aerospace business.
+As of April 2022, 93% held EMS certifications verified through international standards, such as ISO 14001 and 45001 for our packaging businesses and AS 9100 for our aerospace business.
 Ball’s global environmental policy describes our expectations for managing and continually reducing our environmental impacts.

 In every step—from concept, design, manufacturing and filling to delivery of the final product to the consumer—innovation helps us identify and drive profitable growth.
 We work closely with our customers to understand their businesses and consumer demand, as well as the challenges and trends they encounter so we can develop industry-leading packaging solutions and graphics to help them grow their businesses.